iz-hafiz-ismail/Kotlin-Sub-Project/Data Binding (Basic)/UserInfoDataBinding/readme.md

 - This project use:
     - Data Binding
-    - Live Data
-    - View Model

 - data binding name format
 > activity_main   -> ActivityMainBinding (class) <br>
 > textview_name   -> textviewName (component)

 - everything else explain in this project
 - bear in mind this project only for my future refrence.
-I just put explanation which might future me needed
+Nothing fancy, only barebone explanation
-- If something wrong with my code or explanation, feel free to tell me. i just a noob guys
+- If something wrong with my code or explanation, feel free to tell me. i am just a noob guys

 <br>
 <br>